 Development of Draft Exploitation Regulations as well as Standards and Guidelines for the activities in the Area

 In March 2019, the LTC has also submitted the Draft regulations on exploration of mineral resources in the Area (see ISBA/25/C/WP.1) to the Council for its consideration.
 The LTC is currently developing standards/guidelines for the exploitation activities in the area, as a priority matter.

 Current membership of the LTC

-During the 22nd session of ISA held in July 2016, a total of 30 candidates were elected members of the LTC for the period 2017 to 2021.
+During part II of the 27th session of the Council held in July 2022, a total of 41 candidates were elected members of the LTC for the period 2023 to 2027.
 The current membership of the LTC is as follows: